telerik/ajax-docs/controls/grid/functionality/exporting/pdf.md

 - `At least one of minimum, optimum, or maximum IPD must be specified on table`

-    Reason: Nested tables should have width in pixels
+    Reason: Nested tables must have width in pixels

 - `The '*' character, hexadecimal value 0x2A, cannot be included in a name`